Lucky Luciano: World War II, freedom, and deportation

-During World War II, the US government struck a secret deal with the imprisoned Luciano.
-In 1942, the Office of Naval Intelligence was concerned about German and Italian agents entering the US through the New York waterfront.
-They also worried about sabotage in these facilities.
-Knowing that the Mafia controlled the waterfront, the US Navy contacted Lansky about a deal with Luciano.
+During World War II, the U.S. government struck a secret deal with the imprisoned Luciano.
+In 1942, the Office of Naval Intelligence was concerned about German and Italian agents entering the country through the New York waterfront.
+They were also worried about sabotage in these facilities.
+Knowing that the Mafia controlled the waterfront, the U.S. Department of the Navy contacted Lansky about a deal with Luciano.
 To facilitate negotiations, Luciano was transferred to Great Meadow Correctional Facility in Comstock, New York, which was much closer to New York City.

 The Navy, the State of New York and Luciano reached a deal: in exchange for a commutation of his sentence, Luciano promised the complete assistance of his organization in providing intelligence to the Navy.
-Anastasia, a Luciano ally who controlled the docks, allegedly promised no dockworker strikes during war.
-In preparation for the 1943 allied invasion of Sicily, Luciano allegedly provided the US military with Sicilian Mafia contacts.
+Anastasia, a Luciano ally who controlled the docks, allegedly promised no dockworker strikes during the war.
+In preparation for the 1943 allied invasion of Sicily, Luciano allegedly provided the U.S. military with Sicilian Mafia contacts.
 This collaboration between the Navy and the Mafia became known as Operation Underworld.

 The value of Luciano's contribution to the war effort is highly debated.
 In 1947, the naval officer in charge of Operation Underworld discounted the value of his wartime aid.
 A 1954 report ordered by now-Governor Dewey stated that Luciano provided many valuable services to Naval Intelligence.
-The enemy threat to the docks, Luciano allegedly said, was manufactured by the sinking of the SS Normandie in New York harbor, supposedly directed by Anastasia's brother, Anthony Anastasio.
-However, the official investigation of the ship sinking found no evidence of sabotage.
+The enemy threat to the docks, Luciano allegedly said, was manufactured by the sinking of the SS Normandie in New York Harbor, supposedly directed by Anastasia's brother, Anthony Anastasio; however, the official investigation of the ship sinking found no evidence of sabotage.

 On January 3, 1946, as a presumed reward for his alleged wartime cooperation, Dewey reluctantly commuted Luciano's pandering sentence on condition that he not resist deportation to Italy.
-Luciano accepted the deal, although he still maintained that he was a US citizen and not subject to deportation.
+Luciano accepted the deal, although he still maintained that he was a U.S. citizen and not subject to deportation.
 On February 2, 1946, two federal immigration agents transported Luciano from Sing Sing prison to Ellis Island in New York Harbor for deportation proceedings.
 On February 9, the night before his departure, Luciano shared a spaghetti dinner on his freighter with Anastasia and five other guests.

-On February 10, Luciano's ship sailed from Brooklyn Harbor for Italy.
-On February 28, after a 17-day voyage, Luciano's ship arrived in Naples.
+On February 10, Luciano's ship sailed from Brooklyn for Italy.
+On February 28, after a 17-day voyage, the ship arrived in Naples.
 On arrival, Luciano told reporters he would probably reside in Sicily.